 In 2024, the House of Representatives approved the new pension choice known as ‘lump sum’.
 The Senate recently indicated that it would only consider this proposal once the new minister had announced a clear start date.
+On March 30, 2026, it was announced that this pension option would be available no earlier than January 1, 2029.

 What is a lump sum?